Afshan-Khan-49/Student-Management-Service/README.md

 ﻿# Student-Management-Service
  The App is built using Spring Boot with Mysql as the backend database.
- Thyemleaf is used for the view layer
+ Thymeleaf is used for the view layer

  Functionlaties
  - View students present in the system